Minimalist shoe

-Minimalist shoes are shoes intended to closely approximate barefoot running or walking conditions in comparison to traditional shoes.
+Minimalist shoes (also known as barefoot shoes or barefoot socks) are intended to closely approximate barefoot running or walking conditions in comparison to traditional shoes.
 Minimalist shoes are defined as providing "minimal interference with the natural movement of the foot, because of its high flexibility, low heel to toe drop, weight and stack height, and the absence of motion control and stability devices."
-Minimalist shoes provide more sensory contact for the foot on the ground while simultaneously providing the feet with some protection from ground hazards and conditions (such as pebbles and dirt).
+They provide more sensory contact for the foot on the ground while simultaneously providing the feet with some protection from ground hazards and conditions (such as pebbles and dirt).
 Research shows that wearing a minimalist shoe can help improve running economy, foot strength and arch function.